ahelium/mz_playground/doc/alert.md

 - use materialize observability image
 - push from prometheus instead of writing an exporter
 - avenue.so - direct connection, poll materialize on some cadence (TAIL support)
+- This could be a REALLY NEAT HACK DAY!
+Could we provide our community slack api key so folks could develop alerts?